AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/controlling-fixtures/using-the-select-buttons-and-wheels.md

     time.

--   \[Leave/Zero Preset Fader Levels\] is used to set whether latched fixtures are cleared (the fixture key profile can be set to "Latch" mode, which turns on the fixture dimmer channel when the fixture button is touched.
-See section 16.3.1 on page 315.)
+-   \[Leave/Zero Preset Fader Levels\] is used to set whether latched fixtures are cleared (the [fixture key profile](../system-settings/key-profiles.md#creating-and-editing-key-profiles) can be set to "Latch" mode, which turns on the fixture dimmer channel when the fixture button is touched.)

 -   \[Freeze current values\] sets what happens to LTP (non-intensity) channels you have modified.
 If set to \[Freeze Current Values\] the